manuelgilm/mlflow_for_ml_dev/README.md

 # MLflow for Machine Learning Development

-This repository is part of the playlist on Youtube named: MLflow for Machine Learning Development with Databricks (yet to be created)
+This repository is part of the playlist on Youtube named: MLflow for Machine Learning Development (yet to be created)

 # Notebooks

+A series of notebooks is provided to follow along the playlist, there are two folders with notebooks that addresses two main topics.

+The fundamentals of experiment tracking and machine learning development with MLflow are explored in the notebooks under this topic.
+It addresses the concepts of Experiment and Run, and the metadata involved during ML model development, such as metrics, artifacts, parameters, and tags.
+Additionally, it covers tracking ML models using MLflow flavors, including how to provide signatures, input examples, and other metadata with the model.

+Custom model creation is also addressed in this section, demonstrating how to use the Pyfunc Flavor to define your custom model using a Python function or Python class.
+Finally, it covers concepts associated with the Model Registry, including Model objects, Model versions, aliases, and Model Registry operations.

+## Traditional ML Model Evaluation.

 # Package: `mlflow_for_ml_dev`